atrn/par/README.md

 structure  more obvious  and  therefore more  easily comprehended  and maintained (i.e. not broken).

-## Abusing Import
+## Abusing import

-We can abuse Go's ability to import a package's symbols into the current package namespace and drop the package qualification when using DO() and FOR().
-The lack of qualification makes using them seem a little more like using a native language construct.
+We can abuse Go's `import .` to let us use the package's functions without qualification.
+This makes them seem a little more like using a language construct.

-So, a user imports the package using ``import . "par"'', note the dot.
-They can then call its functions without qualification.
-The code above beomes,
+Importing the package using,

+	import . "github.com/atrn/par"

+lets us write,

 	DO(
 		ControlFuelRods,